-This suggested educational and development programme has utilised some elements of the speciality registrars training programme from Cheshire and Merseyside.
+This suggested educational and development framework has utilised some elements of the specialty registrars training programme from Merseyside and Cheshire.
 The modifications made have taken into account the varied SAS roles.
-The development programme would be undertaken on a pro rata basis for each doctor.
+The development framework should be undertaken on a pro rata basis for each doctor.
 It is a suggested framework and development may be supported in a different order, if this is more appropriate to the individual doctor.

-It is appreciated that role of each SAS doctor is different, and their role descriptions and job plan will vary as will their level of clinical experience.
+It is appreciated that the role of each SAS doctor is different, and their job description and plans will vary as will their level of clinical experience.
 This document should be used as guidance by the SAS doctor and their educational supervisor and adapted according to their aspirations, previous experiences and employing organisational objectives.
 It is expected that all SAS doctors will have an appropriately trained educational supervisor allocated to them as soon as possible after commencing their employment.
-Some SAS doctors may choose to concentrate on some elements of the programme rather than others.
+Some SAS doctors may choose to concentrate on certain elements of the programme rather than others.